Restaurants

 • and adapt the generalized framework to the participant’s actual circumstances.

-The coaching process is intentionally interactive and iterative.
+The expert process is intentionally interactive and iterative.

 As later implications become clearer, earlier assumptions are often revisited and refined.